DSCSITSILIGURI/dscsit.github.io/README.md

-# dscsit.github.io
+# DSC SIT
-Welcome to the repository of the official website of Developer Students Club-Siliguri Institute of Technology.
+## Welcome to the repository of the official website of Developer Students Club-Siliguri Institute of Technology.
 We would love if you contribute in the designing of the webpage.

- :happy: Happy Contributing :happy:
+:hearts: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :hearts: